Marreco202/Marreco202/README.md

 I`m João, and i am a undergraduate Computer Engineer @ PUC-Rio, working as Product Owner and Software Developer at ExACTa

-- 🔭 I’m currently working on AI mixed solutions
+- 🔭 I’m currently working on AI mixed solutions and tools for improving open-source development
-- 🌱 I’m currently learning Software Architectureß
+- 🌱 I’m currently learning Software Architecture

 <!-- - 💬 Ask me about ... -->
 <!-- - 📫 How to reach me: () -->